Long Haul Flying: Top 8 tips for a more comfortable flight!

 Being a kiwi who lives in London, with parents in Australia, I end up doing a lot of flying!
 I don’t enjoy flying at all – I have had a phobia of it for a long time, so I like to try and make the whole process as stress free as possible.
 When I first started flying, I would be a total write off for at least a day when I got to my destination – but over the years I have learnt some lessons and become much more prepared, like did you realise that you could use something like this TSA PreCheck review to check out which airline is best?
-There are so many things that you can do, which is why you might want to check out my top tips!
+There are so many things that you can do, which is why you might want to check out my top tips below!

 1 – Pre Flight – give yourself a break and buy something nice!

 This may seem a bit strange but I think when you are doing a huge flight (such as the 22 hour London-Sydney which I just did!), it isn’t going to be a great experience.
 I found if I plan to buy myself a little treat when I go to the airport then I have something to look forward to and do before my flight which helps take my mind off my anxiety!
 I usually don’t like to spend a lot on my beauty products so when I fly I allow myself to splurge on one item – this time i bought the Big Easy BB Cream from Benefit (which I will report on soon!).

 2 – Seat Selection